MessageSquareSignal

 Here's what most frontline engagement discussions miss: the problem isn't just that you're hearing from too few people.
 It's that the data you do collect is structurally shallow.

-A survey response of "3 out of 5 for manager satisfaction" tells you almost nothing.
+A rating of "3 out of 5 for manager satisfaction" tells you almost nothing.
 It doesn't tell you why, it doesn't capture context, and it doesn't reveal whether the issue is fixable or structural.

 Adaptive conversations generate qualitative data — reasons, stories, specific incidents, suggestions.
 This data is harder to aggregate but infinitely more useful for decision-making.
 When a warehouse worker says "I'd stay if the night shift had a consistent supervisor instead of a rotating one," that's an actionable signal.
 A 3.2 average engagement score is not.